tiaringhio/TuDu/README.md

 ### Item Management

-You can set your items as completed by pressing on the **Done** button or you can delete the item of your choice by pressing the **Delete** button.
+You can set your items as completed by pressing on the ✔️ button or you can delete the item of your choice by pressing the 🗑️ button.

 ### Colors

-You can choose the card color of your liking by pressing the **:** button on the bottom right side of the card and select which color you want, you can even enter a Hex value!
+You can choose the card color of your liking by pressing the 🎨 button on the bottom right side of the card and select which color you want, you can even enter a Hex value!

 ## Test / Deploy [![Build Status](https://travis-ci.com/tiaringhio/TuDu.svg?token=4CsoRWc4by6MkvHzh68Q&branch=master)](https://travis-ci.com/tiaringhio/TuDu)